meghanath2005/ideahub/README.md

 - `firebase`: Houses the Firebase configuration and Firebase-related functions.

 Feel free to modify and expand the folder structure according to your project requirements.

+## API Endpoints

+- `POST /api/evaluateIdea` → returns an OpenAI generated evaluation and stores it under `ideas/` in Firestore.
+- `POST /api/redditProblems` → accepts a list of problem statements from n8n and stores them in `problems/`.
+- `POST /api/generatePlan` → generates a team plan for an idea.
+Set `lockIn` to `true` to optimise for hackathon speed.

 ## Deployment